astronomer/docs/astro/modify-cluster.md

 ## Add Tags to your Astronomer Infrastructure (AWS only)

-You can request Astronomer Support to add Tags to the Astronomer infrastructure in your Data Plane account.
-The tags are applied to the Astronomer provisioned infrastructure, for example, EKS Cluster, RDS Metadata database, S3 Logs Bucket, IAM Roles.
-You can raise a request with [Astronomer Support](https://cloud.astronomer.io/support) to add or remove tags at any time.
+You can request Astronomer Support to add [tags](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-tags.html) to your AWS clusters.
+Specifically, the tags are applied to the following components in your data plane:

+- EKS cluster
+- RDS metadata database
+- S3 logging bucket
+- IAM roles

+Tags can help your team identify your Astro clusters and associate them with a particular purpose or owner within your cloud provider ecosystem.

+You can raise a request with [Astronomer Support](https://cloud.astronomer.io/support) to add or remove tags.
+To view your current cluster tags, see [View clusters](#view-clusters).

 ## Authorize Workspaces to a cluster